In which we unpack how It’s a Wonderful Life flips Charles Dickens’ famous story prototype, and whether George Bailey is like Judas.

 It’s intriguing to think George and Mr Potter are twinned like this.
 We expect them to be mirror opposites, because drama relies on exactly that conflict – yet here we learn they share an awful emotion.

-The difference is that Mr Potter leans into it, aiming to profit from his hard heartedness.
-George fights it, though it’s only when he comes out the other side of despair that he triumphs.
+The difference is that Mr Potter leans into it, aiming to profit from his hard-heartedness.
+George resists, though it’s only when he comes out the other side of despair that he triumphs.
 This is more important than he knows: Potter is the man George could well grow up to be.

 Of course George helps others because he cares … but also because he must.
-It’s not hard to feel that way with portraits of your dad watching over the business, and Abraham Lincoln watching over your home.
+It’s not hard to feel that way with a portrait of your dad watching over the business, and one of Abraham Lincoln watching over your home.